timescale/pgai/README.md

 ## Usage

-This section shows you how to make AI calls directly from your database using SQL.
+This section shows you how to use AI directly from your database using SQL.

 - [List_models](#list-models): list the models supported by OpenAI functions in pgai.
 - [Tokenize](#tokenize): encode content into tokens.
 - [Detokenize](#detokenize): turn tokens into natural language.
 - [Embed](#embed): generate [embeddings](https://platform.openai.com/docs/guides/embeddings) using a
   specified model.
-- [Chat_complete](#chat_complete): generate text or complete a chat using key words and phrases.
+- [Chat_complete](#chat_complete): generate text or complete a chat.
 - [Moderate](#moderate): check if content is classified as potentially harmful: